-(Last Updated on : 25/06/2013)
+(Last Updated on : 16/05/2019)

-, where Lord Krishna spent his childhood, take on a festive look and the spirit of devotion runs high among the people.
+.
+It is here that Lord Krishna spent his childhood and thus the festive spirit of devotion runs high among the people.
 There are about 400 temples

 and the major festivities are held at the Banke Bihari

 , Rangaji, Shri Krishna Balram and Gopinath temples.
 The 'Raslila

 ' of Braj is thematically the basis of many performing arts.
 Professional drama troupes or even young children perform Raslilas.
 Colourful costumes and equally colourful backgrounds are a special attraction of these shows.
 The play is enacted in the local language, Braj bhasha

 Janmashtami is celebrated in a grand way in the Dwarkadhish temple

 in Mathura, in the form of Jhulanotsava and the Ghatas during the entire month.
 In Jhulanotsava, swings are placed in houses and temple courtyards, embellished with bells and flowers, for welcoming baby Krishna.
 The Ghatas are a unique feature of the month long celebrations where all the temples and the deities are decorated in the same colour in accordance to a particular theme.
 Jhanki is another prominent feature of Janmashtami where the scenes from the life of Krishna are depicted.

 The festival of Janmashtami is followed by another festival called Nandotsav, which celebrates the occasion when Nanda Baba, the foster father of Lord Krishna distributed gifts to the community in honour of the birth.

 Legend behind Janmashtami